thomastoumasu/fullstack/Fullstack/notes.md

 docker compose -f docker-compose.dev.yml down --volumes  # remove volumes --and to rebuild the image:
 docker compose up --build

+depends_on: ensures that the nginx container is not started before the frontend container app is started (If we do not enforce the starting order with depends_on there is a risk that Nginx fails on startup since it tries to resolve all DNS names that are referred in the config file) (btw, only started, not ready for action)

 --debug network:
 docker exec -it frontend bash   then wget http://mongo:27017 -O - or curl http://mongo:27017